 Senior Project Coordinating Team - The Senior Project coordinators work with the seniors, the advisors, the BSHS staff members, the parents, the community, and the administration to guide each senior toward a successful Senior Project.
 The coordinators are also responsible for organizing and scheduling the presentations.
 They will collect all forms.
-They are: Meleina Helmer and Abby Green.
+They are: Meleina Helmer, Abby Green and Melissa Riley.

 English Teacher - Senior English teachers guide you through the Senior Project research component during first semester Senior English.
 The paper includes multiple drafts.
 You have the opportunity to continue to revise the paper until the Writing Assessment Team deems the paper "Satisfactory."
 In order to pass first semester of Senior English (which is a graduation requirement), you must pass the Senior Paper.
+It is worth 25% of your grade.